Prologue Day: An exhilarating (and penalty-free!) taste of the competition to come.

 Day 1: Long sea views and new venues to enjoy

-Starting at 08.00 from Llandudno Promenade, we begin with a scenic mountain drive that offers the first stunning sea views, then move west to our first driving tests of the day at Penrhyn Park and Plas Faenol.
-Our next aim this morning is to enjoy the scenic roads of the Lleyn peninsula, taking in a visit to popular Dylan’s brasserie in Criccieth for a coffee by the sea.
+Starting at 08.00 from Llandudno Promenade, we begin with a scenic mountain drive that offers the first stunning sea views, then move west to our first driving test of the day at Parc Faenol.
+Wandering first down into Snowdonia, our main aim this morning is to enjoy the scenic roads of the Lleyn peninsula, taking in a visit to popular Dylan’s brasserie in Criccieth for a coffee by the sea.

-After a regularity section to warm up with and a driving test at a nearby kart circuit, we’ll make back towards the coast.
+After a spectacular driving test at nearby kart circuit Glasfryn Parc and a first regularity section we’ll make back towards the coast.
 By the sea near Porthmadog lies the famous AA**** Portmeirion Hotel, where we’ll wander down through the famous Italianate village (in which the 1960s TV series ‘The Prisoner’ was set) enjoying lunch in the hotel with its wide views.

 Back in Llandudno, you’ll choose from three options.
 Supper at a convivial Llandudno bistro is included, as is supper at the AA**** Imperial Hotel, rally HQ.
 At a supplement, there will be a champagne reception and private view at Plas Mawr (the finest Tudor merchant’s house in Britain) followed by a fine dinner at the AA*** Castle Hotel in Conwy.